 6.30.3.1 The Company shall establish and maintain a TEC Register published on The Company Website recording the details set out in 6.30.3.2.

-6.30.3.2 The TEC Register shall set out the name of the User, the Connection Site (or in the case of an Embedded Generator site of connection), the Transmission Entry Capacity, the year of connection to (or in the case of an Embedded Generator the year of the use of) the National Electricity Transmission System in respect of any Bilateral Agreements or agreements to change a User’s Transmission Entry Capacity.
+6.30.3.2 The TEC Register shall set out the name of the User, the Connection Site (or in the case of an Embedded Generator site of connection), the Transmission Entry Capacity, the year of connection to (or in the case of an Embedded Generator the year of the use of) the National Electricity Transmission System in respect of any Bilateral Agreements (and whether they are Gate 1 Agreements or Gate 2 Agreements) or agreements to change a User’s Transmission Entry Capacity.

 6.30.3.3 The details of the Bilateral Agreement or agreements to change a User’s Transmission Entry Capacity shall be recorded on the TEC Register within 5 Business Days of the completion of such agreements.